Kitware/dive/README.md

 <img src="http://www.viametoolkit.org/wp-content/uploads/2016/08/viami_logo.png" alt="VIAME Logo" width="200" height="78">
 <br>
-VIAME-Web is a web interface for performing data management, video annotation, and running a portion of the algorithms stored within the VIAME (https://github.com/VIAME/VIAME) repository.
-When compiled, docker instances for VIAME-Web can be run either as local servers or online in web services.
-A sample instance of VIAME-Web is running on a public server at https://viame.kitware.com.
+DIVE is a web interface for performing data management, video annotation, and running a portion of the algorithms stored within the VIAME (https://github.com/VIAME/VIAME) repository.
+When compiled, docker instances for DIVE can be run either as local servers or online in web services.
+A sample instance of DIVE is running on a public server at https://viame.kitware.com.
 Additional documentation will be available in the future for users.

 ![docs/images/Banner.png](docs/images/Banner.png)